 While James P. Womack (Lean Enterprise Institute) and Daniel T. Jones (Lean Enterprise Academy) were the principals leading efforts to promote Lean, other organizations, such as the AME and the Shingo Institute, also did not recognize “Respect for People” as a requirement for the practice of Toyota-like progressive management.
 Many others missed it as well, both academics and practitioners – though there were some notable exceptions.

-The awakening finally began in 2008 – an amazing lag of seven years after Toyota published The Toyota Way 2001 internal document – but it did not become a force until after 2010, and especially after 2014 when the book Lead With Respect was published.
+LEIs awakening finally began in 2008 – an amazing lag of seven years after Toyota published The Toyota Way 2001 internal document – but it did not become a force until after 2010, and especially after 2014 when the book Lead With Respect was published.
 Why then?
 Why not from the start?
 After all, the information needed to know that “Respect for People” was a requirement was long in existence.
 For decades, Womack and Jones had access to dozens of top Toyota executives, Toyota documents, and many other resources.
 All the clues, hidden in plain sight, were ignored.
 Why?
 How could the social scientists, Womack and Jones, have missed the human element of TPS, “Respect for People?”

 In my own work beginning in 1994, I found the need to respect people as obvious almost from the start, in part by simply recognizing that workers will not participate in kaizen if it costs them their job.
 Also, sensei from Shingijutsu taught us, on day 1, the importance of respecting people because workers are the wellspring of ideas and action.
 My understanding of “Respect for People” has evolved greatly over time and has been central to my work and to my understanding of continuous improvement and flow.
 And I soon recognized the need for a different approach to leadership, one that respected people and which results in improved creativity and information flow.
 You can read about that here (click here to read a more comprehensive explanation of what it means to lead with respect).
 Remarkably, “Lean leadership” did not become a specific item of interest within the Lean community until 2007.